-As an economist and academic, I work on issues related to urban areas, housing and commercial properties where we all live our lives and earn our livelihoods.
-These issues are so complex and multi-faceted that no one discipline can provide all the tools and concepts to fully understand.
+As an economist and academic, I work on issues related to urban areas, housing and commercial properties where we all live out our lives and earn our livelihoods.
+These issues are so complex and multi-faceted that no one discipline can provide all the tools and concepts needed to understand those fully.
 Therefore, I appreciate, learn and apply multi-disciplinary approaches and methods in collaborations with other experts.

-I grew up in rural India (Belda, Midnapore, West Bengal), observing agricultural activities, changes in land uses and nascent stages of urbanisation in the 80s and 90s.
+I grew up in rural India (West Bengal), observing agricultural activities, changes in land uses and nascent stages of urbanisation in the 80s and 90s.
 I went to college in a state capital city (Kolkata, India) to study Economics and then to the United States for doctoral studies in the same subject.

-My work has taken me to various directions and places, and allowed me to observe a wide range of property markets and urbanisation - from rural India to metropolises of Mumbai and Kolkata to Boston and Washington DC to London and Manchester.
-My research brings those international experiences together and examines the processes and outcomes of our interactions with the property market and the complex dynamics of economic, environmental, political and societal issues.
+My work has taken me to various directions and places, and allowed me to observe a wide range of issues related to property markets, financialisation and urbanisation - from rural India to metropolises of Mumbai and Kolkata to Boston and Washington DC to London and Manchester.
+My research brings those rural/urban and international experiences together and examines the processes and outcomes of our interactions with the property market and highlights the complex dynamics of economic, environmental, political and societal issues.